-When your drawers stick, bind, won’t move at all or make unpleasant noises, the chances are you need to replace the drawer slides.
-Whether you are installing replacement drawers or replacing slider hardware on existing drawers, knowing how to measure drawer slides is integral to the use and longevity of your drawers.
+When your drawers stick, bind, won’t move at all, or make unpleasant noises, you may need to replace the drawer slides.
+Whether installing replacement drawers or replacing slider hardware on existing drawers, knowing how to measure drawer slides is integral to the use and longevity of your drawers.

 What you need to measure drawer slides:

 - Possibly a screwdriver

 - Measure the box, not the drawer front